Anna Karlin and Rafael de Cárdenas create interiors for Manhattan architecture icon

 The Belnord renovation includes new interior spaces, with a renovation led by Robert A.M.
 Stern.
 The legendary residential building on Manhattan’s Upper West Side includes a new model residence by Anna Karlin and amenity spaces by Rafael de Cárdenas

-The Belnord apartment building has been one of New York City’s legendary residential buildings, ever since it was first built in 1908 on Manhattan’s Upper West Side.
+The Belnord has been one of New York City’s legendary residential buildings, ever since it was first built in 1908 on Manhattan’s Upper West Side.
 Known for being amongst just a handful of apartment buildings in the city to span an entire block, the expansive residence has been revered as much for its classical Italian Renaissance architecture as it is for its private courtyard garden, which boasted a marble fountain and a surrounding driveway, while housing stables underneath.

-In the breathtaking, 3,000 sq ft four-bedroom, four and a half bath model apartment, Karlin has filled the space with an individualised mix of vintage and custom-designed pieces.
+Now, in the breathtaking, 3,000 sq ft four-bedroom, four and a half bath model apartment, Karlin has filled the space with an individualised mix of vintage and custom-designed pieces.
 Working in a predominantly neutral palette of cream, wood tones and burnished metal finishes that accentuate the building’s historic pre-war features, Karlin reserved the use of more vibrant shades to bring pops of dynamism to each room.

 ‘The beauty of this home lies in the balance of antique and vintage to contemporary and custom.
 The building has its own layers of history and so too must the interior,’ Karlin reflects of her approach, which saw her infusing elements of surprise around the home.
 Unexpected, yet harmonious combinations, such as Afra and Tobias Scarpa dining chairs in the dining room with Karlin’s own Sketch lighting hanging above, as well as her floor-to-ceiling light sculpture, Face Light, which stands opposite a vintage sofa in the living room, all work together to pay tribute to the building’s past and present.